Soft-CSR/SoftCSR/README.md

 ## Train Model

-To train methods Soft-gru SoftCSR on 'Beauty' dataset, change to the `src` folder and run following command:
+To train model Soft-seq, Soft-item, Soft-gru on 'Beauty' dataset, change to the `src` folder and run following command:

-You can directly train model by running:
+For example, you can directly train Soft-gru model by running:

 ```
 python main.py --data_name=Beauty --method_sequence=No --method_item=No --method_gru=Yes